Electric car jargon explained: from AC to ZEV

 Dual charging

-As the name suggests, dual charging allows two electric cars to charge at once.
+As the name suggests, dual charging allows two electric cars to charge at the same time.
 It automatically splits the power between the two cars, which means the rate of charging tends to be slower.

 EV